“Do not go where the path may lead, go instead where there is no path and leave a trail.” –Ralph Waldo Emerson

 That was light bulb #2.

 On Monday, all students were given a story to read.
-The teacher read it in class, and students were then to read it themselves, carrying it home at night to read aloud to their parents as they learned new words.
+The teacher read it in class, and students were then to read it themselves, and carry it home at night to read aloud to their parents as they learned new words.

 On Wednesday, the same story was again read in class.
 By this time, the fast readers were becoming bored while the slow readers continued to struggle.
 Wednesday night was a repeat of Monday and Tuesday nights.